braisdom/ObjectiveSql/README.md

-The ObjectiveSql makes it easy to CRUD operations on databases(just define an Annotation) .
-It is a best ActiveRecord pratice in Java, make the programmer will discard the configuration(XML, JSOM, etc) and ORM.
-The SQL resused is possible in ObjectiveSql and the SQL abstracted in Java is more clear, more programable.
+The ObjectiveSql makes it easy to CRUD operations on databases(just define an Annotation).
+It is a best ActiveRecord pratice in Java, it includes everything about you need to build most SQL for business developing.

+At the same time, the SQL resused is possible in ObjectiveSql and the SQL abstracted in Java is more clear, more programable.

 ### Features